cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 CVAT Analytics suite of tools is designed to track and understand users' behavior, system performance, and for identifying potential issues in your application.

-You can also visualize user activity through Graphana, and aggregate user working time by the jobs.
+You can also visualize user activity through Grafana, and aggregate user working time by the jobs.

 Gathered logs can be additionally filtered for efficient debugging.